DarkRelay-Security-Labs/vulnlab_aws/README.md

 Configures one security group.

-Configures ingress rules for ports 22,80,81,82,84, and 85 to allow traffic from your IP only.
+Configures ingress rules for ports 22,25 80,81,82,84 etc. to allow traffic from your IP only.

 Compromise DVWA to access Port 8082 and reach XVWA (this is for pivoting scenarios).